 One of the companies I have partnered with since 1995 (Objective Management Group) has more data on Sales than any other organization in the world.
 I know that is a big claim but please understand the data is based on over 1MM evaluated sales professionals with280+ unique findings of Skills, Strengths, Challenges, Weaknesses and what I lovingly call “Hidden and Invisible Weaknesses that Neutralize the Strengths”.
 Here is a link to their Statistics Tool if you’d like to find some other insightful data on your SIC or Industry specific trends.

 Based on Bridgewater’s 60/40 rule and the fact that the annual income of the top 40% of earners in the USA is growing at an increasingly rapid rate annually compared to two decades ago.
 And the bottom 60% of earners are decreasing at a much faster rate as well.
 It’s not hard to deduct the gap between top earners, and bottom earners are widening at a rapid pace.
-If this trend continues, it is easy to predict there will be no middle class in another 20 years or so.
 It’s also easy to recognize that top 40% will subsidize the bottom 60% of earners.
-With sales, you have more opportunity to be on top than in any other profession that doesn’t require a four- year degree.
-I know, I’m a little off track, and I’m not trying to prick your political senses.
-However, that is some impressive insight and has many likely impacts in the socioeconomic realm.
+You have more opportunity to be on top than in any other profession that doesn’t require a four- year degree.
+That is some impressive insight and has many likely impacts in the socioeconomic realm.
 That’s a different blog.
-Back to the purpose of this article.

 OMG’s data show’s the gap between Super Star salespeople, sales managers, and sales leaders is much more substantial.
 Only 5% are elite, 11% are strong, and the rest shouldn’t even be in sales.
-This brings to mind a few questions about hiring for sales.
+This brings to mind a few questions about hiring:

 • How do you know if you are hiring the right person with the right skills for your company?